 Visit our Menus page to view current school site menus and find information on food allergies and meal accommodations.

-Beginning Thursday, October 8, produce boxes— funded by Baltimore City— will be available at the following school sites beginning at 10am, on a first-come, first-served basis.
-For a list of all produce box sites, visit https://www.bmorechildren.com/freemeals.
+Beginning in October, produce boxes — funded by Baltimore City — will be available weekly on Thursdays at the following school sites beginning at 10 am, on a first-come, first-served basis.
+For a list of all produce box sites, visit bmorechildren.com/freemeals.

 List of School Sites: